chrismolli/ProjectInertia/README.md

 - CubeSat size
   - `1/4 U` or (`5cm x 5cm`)

+### Manufacturing
+You can find the schematics, gerber files and bill of materials in the [hardware folder](https://github.com/chrismolli/ProjectInertia/tree/main/hardware).

 ## Firmware Development
 The firmware is being developed using [Embedded Rust](http://www.rust-embedded.org) to explore the versatility of this language in a environment with extremely limited resources and the need for high reliability.
 Useful resources may be obtained from the [awesome embedded Rust list](https://github.com/rust-embedded/awesome-embedded-rust).